damianStrojek/damianStrojek/README.md

 🎓 Website: [whitehat.zip](https://whitehat.zip/)

-## I'm a Pentester, Student, and an Author!
+## I'm an MSc Eng., Pentester and Author

 👮 I work as a Senior Penetration Tester at [TestArmy].